Myles Straw Player Props: Guardians vs. Marlins

 Marlins Pitching Rankings

-- The 8.5 strikeouts per nine innings put together by the Marlins pitching staff ranks 20th in the league.
+- The pitching staff for the Marlins has a collective 8.5 K/9, which ranks 20th in MLB.

-- The Marlins' 4.26 team ERA ranks 16th among all MLB pitching staffs.
+- The Marlins have a 4.26 team ERA that ranks 14th among all MLB pitching staffs.

-- Marlins pitchers combine to allow the 10th-fewest home runs in baseball (20 total, 1.1 per game).
+- The Marlins surrender the 10th-fewest home runs in baseball (20 total, 1.1 per game).

-- The Marlins are sending Garrett (0-0) out to make his third start of the season.
+- Alcantara gets the start for the Marlins, his fifth of the season.
+He is 1-2 with a 5.84 ERA and 20 strikeouts in 24 2/3 innings pitched.

-- The lefty last appeared on Saturday against the Arizona Diamondbacks, when he threw 5 2/3 innings, allowing one earned run while giving up four hits.
+- In his last appearance on Sunday against the Arizona Diamondbacks, the righty threw six innings, allowing four earned runs while surrendering seven hits.

 © 2023 Data Skrive.
 All rights reserved.